Nynuphar/IDEAL-doc/docs/source/export.rst

 To export the log files go to "**Studies**" and then "**Log file export**".

-.. note:: files in 2 different formats are generated: .pdf and .csv
+.. note:: Files in 2 different formats are generated: .pdf and .csv

 There are 3 types of log files which can be exported (an example of each file is shown below):